Braun Series 9 9090cc and 9040s Shaver Reviews

 The shaver does not come fully charged and must be charged to start using it.
-It took almost one hour for the Braun Series 9 to be fully charged on the first charging.
+It took almost one hour for the shaver to be fully charged on the first charging.

 My first impression of shaver is that it is very classy and high quality compared to the Braun series 7 or even the series 5.
 While it is slightly heavier than the series 7, it still fits comfortably in the hand.